Contents

 Application requirements

-• Hold a bachelor’s and/or master’s degree in any discipline of the humanities, social sciences or related areas, awarded by a Chilean or foreign university.
-In the case of degrees granted by the latter, these must be equivalent to those mentioned above.
-The equivalence of foreign academic degrees will be based on the International Classification of Education (ISCED), created by UNESCO, in force at the date of application.
+• Hold a bachelor’s and/or master’s degree in History or a discipline in the humanities, social sciences or related areas that demonstrates the skills to carry out research work in the historical discipline, awarded by a Chilean or foreign university.
+In the case of degrees awarded by the latter, they must be equivalent to those mentioned above.

-• Updated Curriculum Vitae, including the following aspects: publications, experience in research, university teaching, heritage management, and any other academic or professional activity related to history, humanities and social sciences.
+• Updated curriculum vitae, covering the following aspects: publications, research experience, university teaching, heritage management, and any other academic or professional activity related to history, the humanities and social sciences.

-• A letter stating the reasons for pursuing doctoral studies, the reasons for your interest in applying to this program and your commitment to participate.
+• A letter stating your reasons for pursuing doctoral studies, your reasons for applying to this programme, and your commitment to participating.

-• Two letters of recommendation from academic professionals, sent confidentially via e-mail to the Doctoral Program address.
+• Two letters of recommendation from academic professionals, sent confidentially via email to the Doctoral Programme address.

-• A research proposal of no more than 4,000 words, stating objectives and hypotheses together with methodology and state of the art, of the topic to be developed during the doctoral studies, substantiating the feasibility of the Project.
+• A research proposal of no more than 4,000 words setting out objectives and hypotheses, together with methodology and the state of the art of the subject to be developed during doctoral studies, justifying the feasibility of the project.

-• Provide any other background that may be of interest to the Academic Committee of the Program.
+• Provide any other background information that may be of interest to the Programme’s Academic Committee.

 Annual cost